-For action the arguments should be the name of a table and then either the name of a function or one symbol for each dimension of the table.
-In the case of the list of symbols the return value will be a monomial in the given symbols in which the powers of the symbols correspond to the table indices of the defined table elements with the coefficients the table contents corresponding to those indices.
-In the case of a function name the return value will be a sum over terms in which the table elements are indicated by arguments in the given function while these functions are then multiplied by the corresponding table elements.
+For action the arguments should be the name of a table and then one symbol for each dimension of the table.
+The return value will be a monomial in the given symbols in which the powers of the symbols correspond to the table indices of the defined table elements and the coefficients to the table contents for those indices.
 This is one way to put a complete table inside an expression and store it (with the save statement of 5.87) in a binary way for a future run in which the table can be filled again with the fillexpression (see 5.33) statement.
-Note that for obvious reasons one should avoid using symbols or functions that also occur inside the table definitions.
+Note that for obvious reasons one should avoid using symbols that also occur inside the table definitions.

-$6.54 ext{ tbl}{-}$
+$6.54 ext{tbl}{-}$